-The more strenuous the tasks you carry out on your PC, the more your CPU (processor) will heat up.
-This becomes particularly noticeable during gaming or heavyweight video-editing, but your CPU may be prone to overheating anyway if it’s poorly ventilated or the thermal paste on the CPU has worn out.
+The more strenuous the tasks you carry out on your PC, the more your CPU (processor) will heat up, and the more vital it is to reduce CPU temperature.
+This becomes particularly noticeable during gaming or heavyweight video-editing, but your CPU may be prone to overheating anyway if it’s poorly ventilated, or the thermal paste on the CPU has worn out.
 Luckily, there’s a borderline-miraculous tool that can reduce high temperatures and reduce power usage by a process called “undervolting.”

 It’s called Throttlestop, and this article shows you how to use it to undervolt your CPU.

-Note: if you’re unsure about whether your CPU temperatures are too hot, read our guide on how to monitor your PC temperature in Windows 10.
+Note: if you’re unsure about whether your CPU temperatures are too hot, read our guide on how to monitor your PC temperature in Windows.
 Certain laptops are also locked off from undervolting, which you can check by looking for a “Locked” sign in the Throttlestop FIVR menu.

 What Is Undervolting?

 Before pushing on, it’s worth knowing what undervolting is, as it’s a pretty serious process.
 While undervolting doesn’t damage your CPU, overdoing it can make your system unstable (though it’s easy to reverse).
 Overvolting, on the other hand, can damage your CPU if abused, but used carefully, can allow you to overclock your CPU to higher speeds.
 (We won’t be covering that today.)

 Undervolting, simply put, reduces the amount of power/voltage being directed to your CPU.
 The more power sent, the hotter it gets.
 The less power, the cooler it gets.
 Simple.
 Another perk of undervolting for laptop users is that it extends battery life.

 Best of all, undervolting your CPU doesn’t noticeably affect performance, even during high-intensity activities like gaming.
 It really is as good as it sounds!